einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/tech-rider.md

 ---

 ## Introduction
 In professional practice, a **technical rider** communicates everything a venue or production team needs to bring a performance to life: the stage layout, channel list, equipment, input/output (I/O), power, networking, patching, and cues.

-For this assignment, you’ll imagine a wildly ambitious piece (beyond your class project in MUS218A) and produce a **clear, implementable** rider—complete with a **stage plot** and **signal flow matrix**—using the provided `draw.io` template.
+For this assignment, imagine a wildly ambitious piece or installation with lots of sonic forces and live signal processing (i.e., beyond your class project in MUS218A) and produce a **clear, implementable** rider—complete with a **stage plot** and **signal flow matrix**—using the provided `draw.io` template.

+## Get the Template

+**Template from (draw.io / diagrams.net):**
+[Technical Rider Template — Stage Plot + Audio Connections](https://drive.google.com/file/d/1p35znqW90VuIRySYYmTufySZc-CWsJ_2/view?usp=sharing){:target="_blank"}

+_Click on the link above to open this file, make a **copy** to your own Bates Google Drive, and edit your copy according to the instructions below.
+You may have to authorize each time you use it.
+Click on open with `draw.io` at the top/center if you see the button._

+## Why This Matters
 By adopting this workflow, you will have a clear document that you can show to a venue that will clearly communicate your artistic and technical intentions to a new production staff, ensuring your piece or installation is reproducible each time.

-**Template (draw.io / diagrams.net):**
-[Technical Rider Template — Stage Plot + Audio Connections](https://drive.google.com/file/d/1p35znqW90VuIRySYYmTufySZc-CWsJ_2/view?usp=sharing){:target="_blank"}

-_Click on the link above to open this file, make a **copy** to your own Bates Google Drive, and edit your copy according to the instructions below._

 ---